ArchiveTeam/WebArchiver/README.md

 The following options are available for setting up a server in a network or creating a network.
 * `-S SORT`
-`--sort=SORT`: set the sort of server to be created. `SORT` can be `staging` for a staging server or `crawling` for a crawling server.
+`--sort=SORT`: set the sort of server to be created. `SORT` can be `stager` for a stager server or `crawling` for a crawling server.
 * `-H HOST`
-`--host=HOST`: set the host of the staging server to connect to. `HOST` should can be the host or an IP.
+`--host=HOST`: set the host of the stager server to connect to. `HOST` should can be the host or an IP.
 Should not be set if a network is being created.
 * `-P PORT`
-`--port=PORT`: set the port of the staging server to connect to. `PORT` should be a number.
+`--port=PORT`: set the port of the stager server to connect to. `PORT` should be a number.
 Should not be set if a network is being created.

 ## Servers

-WebArchiver consists of staging and crawling servers.
-Staging servers divide the work among crawlers and other staging servers.
+WebArchiver consists of stager and crawling servers.
+Stager servers divide the work among crawlers and other stager servers.

 Settings for a server can be set by running
 ```bash